Leafwing-Studios/fop-rules/docs/character-options/talents/combat-talents.md

 You are immune to the effects of critical hits.
 You no longer benefit from critical hits.

 ### Supportive
-Whenever you apply a boon to another creature they gain 2 absorption.
+Whenever you apply a single-target boon to another creature they gain 2 absorption.
+Whenever you apply a multi-target boon to another creature, they gain 1 absorption.